MojoRisin46/motogp-data/README.md

 We encourage you to:

 - Download and explore the data
-- Create and share your own Jupyter Notebooks or reports in the `notebooks/community/` folder
+- Create and share your own analysis or reports in the `notebooks/community/` folder
 - Submit issues or pull requests for improvements or corrections
 - Help build the MotoGP analytics community!